willnss/willianns/README.md

 </div>
 <br/>

-💚 I'am a passionate web developer with +10yrs of experience and who likes to learn new technologies to craft software.
-Experience in develop new features, fix things, coaching new devs and collaborate to create solutions to customers.
+💚 I'm a web developer with over 10 years of experience who likes to learn new technologies to craft and deliver value through software.

- 🐱‍🏍 My experience includes mostly back-end enginering w/ ASP.NET/C# (.NET Framework/.NET Core) & SQL Server, and front-end w/ Javascript using jQuery & ReactJS.
+ 🐱‍🏍 My experience includes mostly back-end enginering w/ ASP.NET/C# (.NET Framework/.NET Core) & SQL Server, and front-end w/ Javascript using mainly jQuery & ReactJS among other back-end and front-end techonologies.

-🚀 I also enjoy experimenting with new languages ​​like Elixir, F#.
-Interests in Python, Go, cloud architecture, container orchestration and message brokers to build scalable solutions.
+🚀 I also like to try new languages ​​like Elixir, F#.
+Currently I have focused efforts on expanding knowledge in cloud architecture in general and container orchestration to build scalable solutions.
 <br/><br/>